pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 8
-Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era This idea creatively puts forward that the most essential feature of socialism with Chinese characteristics is the leadership of the Communist Party of China, the greatest advantage of the socialist system with Chinese characteristics is the leadership of the Communist Party of China, and the party is the highest political leading force of the country.
-This fundamentally and highly expounds the party's historical position and core role in leading the development of the socialist cause, profoundly reveals the most fundamental and important issue in the ruling law of the Communist Party of China, and clarifies the ambiguous understanding that has existed inside and outside the party on the issue of party leadership for some time.
+Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era This idea creatively puts forward that the most essential feature of socialism with Chinese characteristics is the leadership of the CCP, the greatest advantage of the socialist system with Chinese characteristics is the leadership of the CCP, and the party is the highest political leading force of the country.
+This fundamentally and highly expounds the party's historical position and core role in leading the development of the socialist cause, profoundly reveals the most fundamental and important issue in the ruling law of the CCP, and clarifies the ambiguous understanding that has existed inside and outside the party on the issue of party leadership for some time.
 This ideology creatively puts forward the need to uphold and strengthen the party's comprehensive leadership, stressing the need to enhance political awareness, awareness of the overall situation, core